Details of the Gods of Wind in The Birth of Venus by Sandro Botticelli at the Uffizi Gallery, Florence, Italy (CC0 1.0)

 The Magic of Illusion

-The Magic of Illusion is a series about "how we see, what we see, or what it is we think we see".
-Al Roker guides us on a journey into the secrets of illusion, utilizing special effects to illustrate the artistic and visionary discoveries of the Renaissance.
-While Copernicus and Columbus were changing our understanding of the world, the Renaissance masters were dramatically changing the way we see that world.
-The seven part podcast series uses recent technology to look at old works in new ways. — National Gallery of Art
+The Magic of Illusion is a seven part podcast series about "how we see, what we see, or what it is we think we see".
+Al Roker guides us on a journey into the secrets of illusion, utilizing special effects to illustrate the artistic and visionary discoveries of the Renaissance. — National Gallery of Art

 National Gallery of Art